 - If you are using potatoes or cassava, peel them accordingly, cut into smaller chunks, and add to boiling water.
 Turn down the heat, to medium, cover with a lid and allow to cook for about 10 minutes.

-- If you are using a brown rice or quinoa, cook according to the grain’s requirements.
+- If you are using brown rice or quinoa, then cook them according to the grain’s requirements.

-- To cut down on meal time prep, use batch cooked starchy vegetables or grains.
+- To cut down on your meal prep time, use batch cooked starchy vegetables or grains.

 Step 2: Pick a Mushroom (optional)